openedx/edx-platform/docs/en_us/course_authors/source/cohorts/cohort_config.rst

 optimal student experience, configuration of the cohort feature should be as complete as possible prior to the start date of your course.

-..
-If you need to make changes to the way you have configured the cohort feature while your course is running, please see :ref:`%%`.
+If you need to make changes to the way you have configured the cohort feature while your course is running, please see :ref:`Altering Cohort Configuration`.

 .. _Enable Cohorts: